Lone Star Sadness: Horns, Aggies form Axis of Underachievers

 Beat LSU in Death Valley one week with a record-setting performance.
 Lose to Arkansas, a team that had dropped 20 straight SEC games, the next week at home.

-Mississippi State got the full Mike Leach experience in two games with its new head coach.
+Mississippi State got the full Mike Leach experience in two games with its new coach.

 Turnovers and failure to convert in the red zone doomed the Bulldogs on Saturday.
-Arkansas, unlike LSU, played mostly zone coverage against the Air Raid, “limiting” after he went for almost double that against the Tigers.
+Arkansas, unlike LSU, played mostly zone coverage against the Air Raid, “limiting” K.J.
+Costello to 313 yards passing after he went for almost double that against the Tigers.

 Kudos to Arkansas defensive coordinator Barry Odom, who has a history with Leach and the Air Raid.
 Odom was defensive coordinator at Missouri when the Tigers were in the Big 12 and went 3-0 against Leach.